Twitter Stock Analysis (NYSE:TWTR)

 Should you buy TWTR stock?

-- Twitter has a healthy FCF (Free Cash Flow) margin of 20.7%.
+- The company has a healthy free cash flow margin of 20.7%.

 Should you sell TWTR stock?

 - Twitter registered a negative operating margin of -14.5% (average) over the Trailing Twelve Months (TTM).

-- With a debt/equity ratio of 0.37, Twitter is highly leveraged in comparison to Computer and Technology peers.
+- Twitter has a debt/equity ratio of 0.37, which is worse than the average in the Computer and Technology sector.

 - The company does not have profits.
 Hence the PE ratio is meaningless for TWTR stock.

-- The company is trading at a price to sales multiple of 4.2, which is overvalued in comparison to the Internet Software industry average multiple of 2.6.
+- TWTR stock is trading at a PS multiple of 4.1, which is a negative when compared to the Internet Software industry average multiple of 2.7.

 Twitter has been a momentum stock as can be seen from Twitter stock price history, driven more by market sentiments and expectations of future growth and buyouts, rather than financial strength.
 Our Twitter share analysis indicates a very risky proposition with very high price to sales ratio and non-existent price to earnings ratio, as Twitter is yet to report any net profits.
 Our stock analysts find twitter stock to be a very risky proposition.